KarthikPrabhu2541/Array-Reverse-the-Array/README.md

 ## 2. Two pointer Method

 The approach here would be the have two pointers that point to complementary / opposite indices of the same given array.
-This method uses a for loop as well.
-The for loop starts with an index 0 and its complementary index (n-1).
+This method can be done using a for loop or a while loop but use while preferably.
+The two pointers are initialised to 0 and n-1 namly i and j.

 The complementary index for the current index i is same as last method which is, (n-1)-i

 Every iteration , the current index and the complementary index elements are swaped with or without the use of another variable.
-This would go on till the current index points to the middle element (n is odd) or when the current index points to the second middle element (n is even) .
-In either of these cases, the loop is terminated and the program execution is stopped.
+The terminating state is different for the two cases case 1 - even number of array elements - two middle points - pointer i is greated than j case 2 - odd number of array elements - single middle point - pointer i and j are equal In either of these cases, the loop is terminated and the program execution is stopped.

 This method differs from the previous approach in the point that it does not need any input relative additional space to solve the problem and it needs to have half as many iterations.